-INFORMATION CONCERNING THE BOARD OF DIRECTORS OF LIFETIME HOAN

-The directors and officers of the Company are elected annually by the stockholders and Board of Directors of the Company, respectively.
+INFORMATION CONCERNING THE BOARD OF DIRECTORS OF LIFETIME HOAN by the stockholders and Board of Directors of the Company, respectively.
 They will serve until the next annual meeting of the stockholders and Board of Directors of the Company, respectively, and until their successors have been elected and qualified or until their earlier resignation or removal.